IATI/iati-account-docs/docs/tool_permissions.rst

 .. figure:: images/third_party_tools_list.png
     :width: 100 %
     :align: center
-    :alt: A screenshot of the list of third party tools the example organisation has authorised.
+    :alt: A screenshot of the list of third-party tools the example organisation has authorised.

 |